nttcom/zeek-parser-CCLinkIENoIP/README_en.md

 ## Log type and description

-### CC-Link IE Field and CC-Link IE Control information is output to `cclink-ie.log`.
+### CC-Link IE Field and CC-Link IE Control

+The information is output to `cclink-ie.log`.

 | Field | Type | Description |
 | --- | --- | --- |